 Images: Traffic Control Cabinet West Palm Beach Instead of camouflaging the equipment box to disappear or appear like a piece of furniture, this approach above uses the digital image wrap technique to show historic photographs telling the story of the city.
 The treatment has more of an educational component.
 Utility Equipment Recommendations - 1.
 Identify the utility equipment within public rights-of-way that are creating visual distractions or have a negative visual impact. - 2.
 Coordinate with utility providers on acceptable treatments and approaches to improving the aesthetics of utility equipment. - 3.
 Develop a theme or design approach to treating utility equipment.
 Considering design competitions (local artists, students, staff) to create unique applications appropriate to the context and objectives.
-Café and Outdoor Seating Few images conjure the idealized urban street experience than the bustling sidewalk café.
+CAFE AND OUTDOOR SEATING Café and Outdoor Seating Few images conjure the idealized urban street experience than the bustling sidewalk café.
 Due to our climate in south Florida, it seems almost every corridor is a candidate for some form of outdoor dining, despite the size and character of the roadway.
 Given its current conditions, the future of café dining on Hallandale Beach Boulevard may seem unlikely.
 However, there are techniques to address the size and impact of the roadway.
 By disciplining where seating occurs and how it is oriented, the success of outdoor dining is made more achievable.

-Image: Park Avenue; Winter Park, FL Cafe and outdoor seating is a prominent feature along many of Florida's historic main streets and new developments utilizing traditional design approaches to city planning.
+Image: Park Avenue; Winter Park, FL

+Case and outdoor seating is a prominent seature along many of Florida's historic main streets and new developments utilizing traditional design approaches to city planning.
 The image above is from Winter Park, Florida.
 In this image there appears to be an appropriate balance between areas used for seating and the provision of area for adequate pedestrian passage.
-Providing ample space for all users is frequently an issue related to cafe seating.
+Providing ample space for all users including those disabled is frequently an issue related to case seating.

+CAFE AND OUTDOOR SEATING

-Image: Atlantic Avenue; Delray Beach, FL The image above illustrates how cafe seating is beginning to encroach on the pedestrian zone and constrict the movement of passersby.
-Many cities lease sidewalk space for cafe seating and are beginning to provide more clear instructions for maintaining pedestrian clear zones.
+Image: Atlantic Avenue; Delray Beach, FL The image above illustrates how case seating is beginning to encroach on the pedestrian zone and constrict the movement of passersby.
+Many cities lease sidewalk space for case seating and are beginning to provide more clear instructions for maintaining pedestrian clear rowes.

-Image: Cafe Image left:
+Image: Cafe Image right: